-15.5.5 To test the attachments of the frontal and rear impact absorbing structures static side load tests must be carried out on the same structures which will subsequently undergo the impact tests described in Articles 16.2 and 16.4.
-Details of these test procedures may be found in Articles 18.5 and 18.7.
+15.5.5 To test the attachments of the frontal, side and rear impact absorbing structures static side load tests must be carried out.
+Details of these test procedures may be found in Articles 18.5, 18.7 and 18.8.2.

-ARTICLE 16 : IMPACT TESTING
+ARTICLE 16: IMPACT TESTING

-16.1 Conditions applicable to all impact tests :
+16.1 Conditions applicable to all impact tests:

-16.1.1 All tests must be carried out in accordance with FIA Test Procedure 01/00, in the presence of an FIA technical delegate and by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate.
-A copy of the test procedure may be found in the Appendix to these regulations.

-- 16.1.2 Any significant modification introduced into any of the structures tested shall require that part to pass a further test. - 16.1.3 The reference survival cell must have passed every static load test described in Articles 15.2, 15.5.4 and 15.5.5 before being subjected to any impact test.
+- 16.1.1 All tests must be carried out in accordance with FIA Test Procedure 01/00, in the presence of an FIA technical delegate and by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate.
+A copy of the test procedure may be found in the Appendix to these regulations. - 16.1.2 Any significant modification introduced into any of the structures tested shall require that part to pass a further test. - 16.1.3 The reference survival cell must have passed every static load test described in Articles 15.2, 15.5.4 and 15.5.5 before being subjected to any impact test.

-16.2 Frontal test :
+16.2 Frontal test: